NLeSC/python-template/{{cookiecutter.directory_name}}/README.dev.md

 This is necessary once per package.

 You can set up a workflow file following instructions [here](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/).
 The workflow consists of 3 jobs: build, publishing to testpypi, publishing to pypi.

-**question** should we just create the workflow file directly? see also https://github.com/NLeSC/python-template/issues/361
-- if we take the code from sirup, anyway it will not run by default
+The workflow for build is as usual.

 The job for publishing on TestPyPI is as follows: